noironetworks/opflex/docs/prometheus.md

 [Prometheus] is an open-source systems monitoring and alerting toolkit which can act as data source for [grafana], a frontend visualization for the exported metrics.
 Unlike many other stats collectors, prometheus prefers collecting metrics via a pull model from each of the exporters.

-Opflex-agent has been integrated with [prometheus-cpp] client exporter library and enabled by default to export metrics on port [9612].
+Opflex-agent and opflex-server have been integrated with [prometheus-cpp] client exporter library.
+By default opflex-agent exports metrics on port [9612] and opflex-server exports metrics on port [9632].

 # Configuration
-Following are some of the opflex-agent configuration options to control what gets exported to Prometheus:
+Following are some of the opflex-agent and opflex-server configuration options to control what gets exported to Prometheus:

+### opflex-agent:
   - prometheus.enabled: Default is true.
 This can be used to stop exporting statistics, there by reducing load in prometheus server.
   - prometheus.localhost-only: Default is to expose any IP on node:9612.
 This can be used if the export needs to be specific to 127.0.0.1.
   - prometheus.expose-epsvc-nan: This can be used to avoid exporting Nan metrics between endpoints and services to reduce load on prometheus server.
 By default this optimization is kept on.